seajs/seajs/README.md

 Make sure the problem you're addressing is reproducible.
 Use <http://jsbin.com/> or <http://jsfiddle.net/> to provide a test page.
 Indicate what browsers the issue can be reproduced in.
 What version of Sea.js is the issue reproducible in.
-Is it reproducible after updating to the latest version ?
+Is it reproducible after updating to the latest version?

 ## License